Ray Harroun

-Ray Harroun (January 12, 1879 – January 19, 1968) was an American racecar driver and pioneering constructor most famous for winning the inaugural Indianapolis 500 in 1911.
-He is the inventor of the open-wheel car.
+Ray Wade Harroun (January 12, 1879 – January 19, 1968) was an American racing driver and pioneering race car constructor.
+He is most famous for winning the inaugural Indianapolis 500 in 1911.

 Biography

-He was born on January 12, 1879, in Spartansburg, Pennsylvania to Russell LaFayette Harroun and Lucy A. Halliday.
+Harroun was born on January 12, 1879, in Spartansburg, Pennsylvania to Russell LaFayette Harroun and Lucy A. Halliday.
 His father was a carpenter.
 Ray was their youngest child.

+Harroun served on a U.S. Navy coaler during the Spanish American War.

 He participated in the original setting of the land speed record driving from Chicago to New York in 1903, and the re-taking of that record in 1904.
 He and four others drove in shifts non-stop to establish the record of 76 hours at the end of September, 1903.
 That time was bested by another team nearly a year later, and in October 1904, the Columbia team re-set the record at 58 hrs, 35 min.
 That record stood for nearly two years.
 Other drivers in both years included Bert Holcomb (who was in charge of the runs), Lawrence Duffie (Demonstrator of the Gasoline Dept of Electric Vehicle Company, which manufactured Columbia cars), and Harry Sandol.
 In 1903, the fifth driver was David R. Adams; in 1904 it was Eddie Bald.

 Racing career

 Nicknamed the "Little Professor" for his pioneering work of creating, with Howard Marmon, the Marmon Wasp, which was a revolutionary design being the first open-wheel single-seater racecar.
 Harroun is best known for winning the first running of the Indianapolis 500 Mile Race on May 30, 1911.
-He is known to have started at least 60 AAA-sanctioned races, during the years 1905–1911 (statistics on some of the shorter races document only the top three finishers, so some starts resulting in lower finishes may not be known).
+He is known to have started at least 60 AAA-sanctioned races, during the years 1905–1911 (statistics on some of the shorter races document only the top three finishers, so some starts resulting in lower finishes may not be known), winning 19.
 From 1909 to 1911, Harroun drove primarily for the team operated by Indianapolis-based auto maker, Marmon.
 However, at least one 1909 race result shows him driving a Buick.
 Also, statistics from 1905 through 1908 show him driving cars described as "Harroun Custom" and "Harroun Sneezer."